wp-plugins/wprealestate/readme.txt

 * Add Property
 * Add multiple property photos
+* Advanced property search
 * jQuery photo slider in property detailed view
 * all property options so you can add any type of property listing
 * multiple categories
 * Property search widget - can be added in sidebar
+* Advanced search widget and custom page also available
+* Custom property listing page
+* Custom manage-able property types
+* Manage the number of property listing per page

+NOTE: Existing users who are upgrading to this new version will need to go in settings page and update the property listing page first.
+And also have to update the property types in order to have the existing property listings work smooth.

 Create Property Listing page
 ------------------------------

+* Create a normal page in your wordpress website
+* Then go to WPRealEstate in admin > settings and select that page for property listing

+Create an advanced property search page
-* Create a normal page in your wordpress site
+* Create a normal page in your wordpress website
-* Just make sure the page slug is property-listing
-* Then browse the page, and it will auto list all the properties
+* In the body editor of the page, add this short code [WP_RE_ADVANCED_SEARCH]

 For support and feedback, please [click here](http://www.etechysolutions.com.my/wordpress-real-estate-plugin/ "wordpress real estate plugin").